So I have shared this quick story from many podiums as a guest speaker. I want to share it with you now…

 Finally, the passenger asked his driver, “Why are you so nervous?”
 The driver replied, “This is my first day as a taxi driver.
 For many years I drove a hearse car for funerals..
 I’m not used to hearing voices in my car.
 I’m used to carrying around dead people.”

-Unfortunately, there are too many people who are used to carrying “dead” things around (e.g. dead dreams, dead hope, dead faith, dead imagination, old hurts, old habits, old relationships, old beliefs, etc.).
+Unfortunately, there are too many people who are used to carrying “dead” things around (e.g. dead dreams, dead hope, dead faith, dead imagination, old hurts, old habits, old beliefs, relationships, etc.).
 When they are offered a new opportunity, a new experience, a new relationship, a new idea, or a new way of living and thinking…it scares them.
 They have become accustomed to living a limited and joyless life.

 I want to encourage someone today to start living with more gratitude, courage, curiosity, creativity, adventure, and grow out of any state of isolation, misery, and old stinkin’ thinkin’.
 Wake up, get up, try something new, go someplace new, break your routine, add some color, laughter, nature, and beauty into your day.
 Avoid people whose hope, joy, love, kindness, and imagination has died.
 You are STILL ALIVE.
 Live your life more fully.